ESF:MPH_RIOP Operations Management - Course Information

 - 7.week: Quality management (Ishikawa and Pareto analysis); 8D reports, Production orders in ERP I

-- 9.week: Case study I (slitting and leveling of steel), Project management in ERP, Kepner -Tregoe Method
+- 9.week: Case study I (slitting and levelling of steel), Project management in ERP, Kepner -Tregoe Method

-- 11.week: Case study III (printing industry), Balanced Scorecard, basic use of the simplex method, ERP hands-on II
+- 11.week: Case study III (printing industry), Balanced Scorecard , basic use of simplex method, ERP hands on II

 - 13.week: Revision, workshop, FAQ